huggingface/accelerate/docs/source/usage_guides/distributed_inference.md

 Distributed inference can fall into three brackets:

-1. Loading an entire model onto each GPU and sending chunks of a batch through each model at a time
+1. Loading an entire model onto each GPU and sending chunks of a batch through each GPU's model copy at a time
 2. Loading parts of a model onto each GPU and processing a single input at one time
 3. Loading parts of a model onto each GPU and using what is called scheduled Pipeline Parallelism to combine the two prior techniques.